m1st0/AppArmor_Mozilla/README.md

 ## Using the Provided Scripts

-- `install.sh` — creates the necessary symlinks and reloads profiles.
+- `install.zsh` — creates the necessary symlinks and reloads profiles.
-- `uninstall.sh` — removes symlinks with confirmation prompts.
+- `uninstall.zsh` — removes symlinks with confirmation prompts.

 Run these scripts if you prefer automation over manual setup.